aubrel/fire-on-the-wire/README.md

 ## Volumes:

 ### Sept.
 2018:
-An Introduction: Decentralize, Autonomize, Collectivize
+An Introduction: Liberate, Autonomize, Collectivize

 The overarching process taken up by FotW is: